Iloprost

 Important things to remember

-• If you are worried about any side effects, you should contact your rheumatologist as soon as possible.
+• If you are worried about any side effects, you should discuss with your rheumatologist as soon as possible.

 What benefit can you expect from your treatment?